somosnlp/somosnlp.org/README.md

 ### Deploy on Netlify

-Go to [Netlify](https://app.netlify.com/start) and select your clone, `OK` along the way, and your App will be live in a minute.
+The page is automatically deployed by [Netlify](https://app.netlify.com/start) everytime you push to the `main` branch.
+All other branches will be depoyed to a preview URL (the link is visible in the corresponding Pull Request).

 ## License
 [MIT License](https://github.com/nlp-en-es/pagina-web/blob/main/LICENSE)